Got a Question?

 However, we don’t want to ignore the design just because the quality is so high.
 The repeated motifs are beautifully woven.
 The borderlines are as intricate as you will find anywhere.
 And any empty spaces are filled with flowing patterns.

-Get a Soumak rug and have a centrepiece.
+Get a Soumak rug and have a centerpiece.
 They are something to talk about.
 Not just for you but also for the generations that inherit it after you.

 In the most southern parts of Morocco, beneath the Atlas Mountains, the Berber people have long created some of the finest rugs in the world.